+86 1510-529-7925 [email protected]

 The film is loaded correctly and the camera is ready to go.

 My biggest problem with wanting to shoot the camera was the light seals.
-Replacing light seals is not my kinda thing and there are aren’t any local camera shops that could do the job for me in China.
+Replacing light seals is not my kinda thing and there aren’t any local camera shops that could do the job for me in China.
 So I did the next best thing and taped the camera up.
 Something I learned from shooting my Holga.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review